Your rights as unmarried fathers

 6. CAN I APPLY FOR PR WHEN I AM NOT THE CHILD'S REAL DAD?

 If your partner has a child already and you play a big parenting role in his or her life, you probably feel that this should be formally and legally recognised.
 So yes, it is possible for you to apply for PR.
 And because PR can be shared by more than two people, there's nothing to say you can't have PR for a child whose natural father also has PR.
-This can create separate, personal problems which will need to be sorted out between you all however.
+This can create separate, personal problems which will need to be resolved.
 To get PR for your partner's child, you'll need a 'residence' order from the court.
 This says that the child's home should be with you, and it gives you PR as well.

 7. APPOINTING A GUARDIAN